kaplayjs/kaplay-site/guides/en/3_advanced/8_canvas.md

 });
 ```

-Or by adding an object with an uvquad component.
+You can also add an object with an uvquad component.
 Though since you can't pass a texture easily, this won't work for now.

 ```ts
 add([